daGaiGuanYu/speakhard/README.md

 ---

-Speakeasy is a one-time passcode generator, ideal for use in two-factor authentication, that supports Google Authenticator and other two-factor devices.
+Speakeasy is a one-time passcode generator, ideal for use in two-factor. authentication, that supports Google Authenticator and other two-factor devices.

 It is well-tested and includes robust support for custom token lengths,